Avimitin/nvim/docs/src/en_us/workflows/multi-cursor.md

 Use <kbd>ux</kbd> to enable regex search.
 Input the regex match and press enter to confirm.
 Then use <kbd>n</kbd> to select forward, use <kbd>N</kbd> to select backward.

+## Add visual select region to multiple cursor

+You can use `v` to enter visual select, then press <kbd>ua</kbd> to add the visual select region.

 ## How to unselect a matches

 You can use <kbd>]</kbd> to select forward, and <kbd>[</kbd> to select backward.
 Then use